 Also, calibrated phantoms help ensure accuracy in the evaluation of chronic conditions like cancers, or with the assessment of medical implant effectiveness.
 A NIST phantom benefits everyone, from the technician evaluating it to the patient whose treatment it impacts.

-What goes into an imaging phantom?
+What goes into a phantom?

 Since each phantom is for a different purpose, different materials can go into them.
 In creating phantoms NIST staff use digital materials that respond to the way human body parts would under a scanner.